weijian2/Event-Search-Recommendation-Engine/README.md

 * MYSQL/MongoDB

 ## Recommendation Algorithm(content-based)
 In this project, I recommend events based on categories that the user has favorited.
 By knowing the category of the item the user favorited, I recommend some events belong to this category nearby this user.
+Concrete steps are as follow. <br>
+1. Fetch all the events (ids) this user has visited.
+2. Given all these events, fetch the categories of these events.
+3. Given these categories, find what are the events that belong to them.
+4. Filter events that this user has visited.
+5. Sort the recommendation list on ascending order of distance between recommended events's locations and user's location.

 ## Requirements
 * Apache Tomat v9.0